Rahm Emanuel: Foreign policy

-During his original 2002 campaign, Emanuel "indicated his support of President Bush's position on Iraq, but said he believed the President needed to better articulate his position to the American people".
+During his original 2002 campaign, Emanuel supported "President Bush's position on Iraq."
 In the 2006 congressional primaries, Emanuel, then head of the Democratic congressional campaign committee, helped organize a run by Tammy Duckworth, an Iraq war veteran with no political experience, against grassroots candidate Christine Cegelis in Illinois' 6th district.
 Expedited withdrawal from Iraq was a central point of Cegelis' campaign and Duckworth opposed a withdrawal timetable.
+In 2005, Emanuel said that he would have voted for and supported the Iraq war even if he knew that Bush lied about Iraq having weapons of mass destruction since he believed removing Saddam Hussein was "the right thing to do".

 Emanuel has been described as a "vocal Zionist".
 In June 2007, Emanuel condemned an outbreak of Palestinian violence in the Gaza Strip and criticized Arab countries for not applying the same kind of pressure on the Palestinians as they have on Israel.
-At a 2003 pro-Israel rally in Chicago, Emanuel told the marchers that Israel was "ready for peace" but would not get there until Palestinians "turn away from the path of terror".
 In 2025, Emanuel said he "support[s] the state of Israel", but that if he were elected president he would be willing to publicly disagree with Israeli policies.
+In November 2025, Emanuel urged "a long-term rebuilding of the narrative around Israel's needs" and added "If we do not grasp the depth of the situation, we will never fix it" at the annual General Assembly of the Jewish Federations of North America (JFNA).

+In a July 2026 speech at Tel Aviv University, Emanuel criticized Israeli Prime Minister Benjamin Netanyahu, calling for an end to United States military aid to Israel and sanctions to fight violence against Palestinians in the West Bank as well as illegal construction of settlements there.
+He proposed a peace process that would have 22 Arab states have diplomatic relations with Israel and the Arab League to support the creation of a Palestinian entity.